Configure Functions

 You can use the standard grid functions in the Configuration ‣ Functions dialog as follows:

 • To delete existing functions, select them in the dialog and click the Delete button at the top of the dialog.
+You can also right-click the function and select Delete from the context menu.

 • To export functions, see Export for full description of the Export menu item.